MobileTeleSystems/image-optimize/README.md

 Features:
     - Resize images for the user's screen size,
-    - Image compressions to reduce traffic,
+    - Image compression to reduce traffic,
     - Converting images to modern formats such as webp and avif,
-    - Works with dynamically content, compression occurs on the fly,
+    - Works with dynamic content, compression occurs on the fly,
     - High compression speed, an average picture is processed in just 200 ms,
     - Includes exporter of metrics for Prometheus,
     - Supports basic authorization for multiple domains and endpoints,